MaximilianKaindl/DeepFFMPEGVideoClassification/Readme.md

 ### Pipeline with Detection

-Only works when FFmpeg is built with OpenVINO support:
+Only works when FFmpeg is built with OpenVINO support.

+For YOLO model download and conversion pleaser refer to the converters/convert_yolo.sh.

 ```bash
 python run_classification.py \